First country of asylum

 • a person may apply to be recognised as a refugee and (if so recognised) receive protection in accordance with the Refugee Convention, in that State.[1]

-The guidance reflects the change in rules and advises decision makers to consider of any relevant criteria apply:
+The guidance reflects the change in rules and advises decision makers to consider of any relevant criteria that apply:

 • the applicant has been recognised as a refugee in a safe third country and can still avail themselves of that protection; or